Before reading this section, we recommend that you look through

 Quick and dirty boxes

 In Sauna, a box is created with a single command.
-And there's the
+It's very easy to add

-specialized commands for defining internal convection and radiation
+specialized commands for defining internal networks with either

 in just minutes.